bigmlcom/bigmler/docs/index.rst

 receives as argument the new test case data and returns this prediction (and a confidence).
-The `bigmler export` subcommand will retrieve the JSON information of your existing decision tree model in BigML and will create from it this function and store it in a file that can be imported or copied directly in your application.
+The `bigmler export` subcommand will retrieve the JSON information of your existing decision tree model in BigML and will generate from it this function code and store it in a file that can be imported or copied directly in your application.

 Obviously, the function syntax will depend on the model and the language